AMI Digital Asset Specifications

 Bit depth 24

-Number of audio channels 2 (left + right discrete)
+Number of channels 2 (left + right discrete)

 Attribute Specification